 The one I am talking about today is the Rosy Tetra – it has a salmon-colored body.

 Now, I know how people think salmon is more orangish than pink.
-But trust me, this is pinkish salmon color.
-These tetras are extremely colorful, and they have a very inspired name.
+But trust me.
+This is pinkish salmon color.
+These tetras are extremely colorful, and they have a very inspiring name.

 The Rosy Tetra is a schooling fish – it likes to be in groups of five or more, so if you are getting one, plan on buying at least four (or three and another type of fish).

-They enjoy the company of other small tetras, but they don’t always play well with others.
+They enjoy the company of other small tetras but don’t always play well with others.
 So it won’t do well alone and may become withdrawn and even die because of this.

 The Rosy Tetra is a good beginner fish – it’s hardy and fairly easy to care for (although all tetras do need regular water changes).
 It will eat flake or pellet foods and live or frozen brine shrimp, bloodworms, or daphnia.

 The Rosy Tetra can stay alive for ten years or more with a proper diet and good care.
 They are not too difficult to feed.
 They accept most types of food readily.
-This makes it a good choice for your aquarium – they will be beautiful and happy fish that you can enjoy watching for years.
+This makes it a good choice for your aquarium – they will be beautiful and happy fish you can watch for years.

 If you are looking for a small, easy-to-care-for aquarium fish that will add color and interest to your tank by swimming gracefully among the plants.